QunzhiXu/qunzhixu.github.io/index.md

 I am a Postdoctoral Associate in the School of Global Public Health  at [New York University](https://publichealth.nyu.edu/).
 I  received a Ph.D in Industrial Engineering with concentration on Statistics 2024 from Georgia Institute of Technology, advised by Prof. [Yajun Mei](https://sites.gatech.edu/yajun-mei/) and Prof. [Jianjun Shi](https://sites.gatech.edu/jianjun-shi/).
 Before that, I received my B.S. in Statistics from the University of Science and Technology of China (USTC) in 2019, advised by Prof. Zemin Zheng.

-**I am on the 2024-2025 academic job market and would be happy to discuss any opportunities!**